Harsha731/Leet-Code/leetcode/2709/README.md

 * Any algorithm (i.e., BFS, DFS, or Union-Find Set) should work to find or check connected components

 ## Solution 1.

+	Union-Find Structure: The UnionFind class is initialized to manage connected components, allowing efficient union and find operations to determine if two indices are connected.

+	Finding Factors: The factors function extracts all prime factors of a given number.
+These factors are used to establish connections between numbers in the main array.

+	Connecting Indices:

+	    For each number in the array, the code retrieves its factors.
+	    It uses a hashmap to track the first occurrence of each factor and connects the current index to this first index using the union-find structure.

+	Final Check: After processing all numbers, the method checks if there is only one connected component in the union-find structure.
+If there is only one component, it means all numbers can be traversed through shared factors; hence it returns true.
+If there are multiple components, it returns false.

 ```cpp
 // OJ: https://leetcode.com/problems/greatest-common-divisor-traversal